Nvidia Low Latency Mode: On vs Ultra vs Off

 4. The next frame goes into the buffer.

-Here's an analogy to help illustrate this:
+Here's an analogy

 Imagine a restaurant where the kitchen prepares food and places it in a holding area before serving it to customers.
 If the holding area is too large, it takes longer for your meal to arrive.
 A smaller holding area means food gets served faster.